burakdogrul/burakdogrul/README.md

 # Burak Dogrul
-## Senior Data Scientist at Turkcell Technology
-## Data Science Content Creator
+## Senior Data Scientist at Turkcell Technology and Data Science Content Creator

 I am Burak Dogrul, a Data Scientist with a passion for transforming data into actionable insights.
 With three years of experience in analyzing enormous data sets, I have developed a strong foundation in data engineering and the ability to provide data-driven solutions.
 My journey in studying my major at university was driven by a fascination with the power of data and its potential to drive innovation.